pablooliva/firefox-custom-search-engines/README.md

     ms @food,restaurant home delivery
     This will result in search to be made on search engines under categories 'food' and 'restaurant'.

+### Attribution

+Thanks to Ravi for his [original implementation of this extension](https://github.com/rsins/ravi-firefox-custom-search-engines).